print · login

 Discussion lead: Diego

-Paper 6 (Meeting on January 18, 2022)
+Meeting 6 (on January 18, 2022)

 Paper: Andreas Classen, Maxime Cordy, Pierre-Yves Schobbens, Patrick Heymans, Axel Legay, Jean-François Raskin: Featured Transition Systems: Foundations for Verifying Variability-Intensive Systems and Their Application to LTL Model Checking.
 IEEE Trans.
 Software Eng.
 39(8): 1069-1089 (2013)

-Paper 5 (Meeting on December 21, 2021)
+Meeting 5 (on December 21, 2021)

 Paper: Andreas Classen, Patrick Heymans, Pierre-Yves Schobbens, Axel Legay: Symbolic model checking of software product lines.
 ICSE 2011: 321-330